mpimblott/rasterization-renderer/README.md

  # 3D Graphics Renderer Using Rasterisation

-This is a renderer for displaying 3D graphics.
+This is a renderer for displaying 3D graphics written in C++ without external dependencies.
 A project to learn about 3D graphics and C++.
 Information on Rendering techniques from the lessons on [Scratchapixel](https://www.scratchapixel.com/index.html).

 ![shuttle example](https://github.com/mpimblott/rasterization-renderer/blob/main/images/shuttle.png)